zunction/predictive-hdd-failure/README.md

 # Predictive HDD Failure

-We use [Backblaze](https://www.backblaze.com/) HDD (hard disk drive) data dataset and XGBoost to create a model that can predict (two days in advance) HDD failure using past `n` days record of [SMART](https://en.wikipedia.org/wiki/S.M.A.R.T.) data.
+This is an example project meant to demonstrate how RAPIDS can be used to speed up the development and training of machine learning models that use frameworks such as XGBoost.
+We use the [Backblaze](https://www.backblaze.com/) HDD (hard disk drive) data dataset and XGBoost to create a model that can predict (two days in advance) HDD failure using past `n` days record of [SMART](https://en.wikipedia.org/wiki/S.M.A.R.T.) data.
 To find out more about the dataset, please visit the [dataset webpage](https://www.backblaze.com/b2/hard-drive-test-data.html).

 We have two main categories of data in our processed dataset: